Alexei Sayle's Stuff: Home media releases

-A VHS video entitled The Best of Alexei Sayle's Stuff was released by the BBC in 1990 featuring selected clips from the first two series.
+The Best of Alexei Sayle's Stuff, a 79 minute compilation featuring selected clips from the first two series, was released on VHS by BBC Video in 1990.

-Series 1 was released on Region 2 DVD by 2entertain in 2005.
-Series 2 and Series 3 were both released on Region-2 DVDs by the same firm in 2006.
+Series 1 was released on Region 2 DVD by 2entertain in 2005, followed by Series 2 and Series 3 in 2006.
 Each release was a single-disc edition containing the complete series, and no extra content.
 Only Series 2 was released on Region 4 DVD.
 As is common practice, certain sketches were omitted or truncated on the DVD releases, likely due to music licensing rights, or copyright issues.
-This included the removal of all of the linked "Michelin Film Awards" sketches from Series 2#2, which were complete on the BBC Video World release.
+This included the removal of all of the linked "Michelin Film Awards" sketches from Series 2 Episode 2, which were complete on the BBC Video World release.

 Legacy

 Alexei Sayle's Stuff was a critical success and a prelude to his 1994 series The All New Alexei Sayle Show, which was broadly similar in content and was likewise followed by Alexei Sayle's Merry-Go-Round in 1998.